mangushev/mfgan/README.md

 TO-DO and notices:

 - I don't get it why input sequence should be right aligned, why not to mask if input sequence is short
-- I don't like training losses outputs, need to evaluate
 - Training epochs in the article do not much how it actually takes.
 It is much less
 - Build evaluation/performance
 - I don't like how it converges!
 See graths.